 Smart manufacturing is a giant, not-so-secret trend estimated to triple in the coming years.
-Zion Market Research projects revenue in the smart manufacturing market to reach USD 479 billion by 2023, up from USD 152.3 billion in 2017.
-The rising demand for personalized products means series production batches are getting smaller and customers are always looking for the next best model.
-Faster succession of products is therefore essential to success.
+Zion Market Research projects revenue in the smart manufacturing market to reach USD 479 billion by 2023.
+The rising demand for personalized products means series production batches are getting smaller, and customers are always looking for the next best model.
+A faster succession of products is therefore essential to success.

 Manufacturing as an ecosystem

 Essential to being a smart factory is having the capability and tools to make smart decisions from the outset.
-All of our builds at Materialise are hooked up to our Materialise Streamics production system, which acts as a central backbone connecting all of the digital systems in the workflow, and allows us to make optimal use of the machines we have available.
+All of our builds at Materialise are hooked up to our Materialise Manufacturing Execution System (MES), which acts as a central backbone connecting all of the digital systems in the workflow and allows us to make optimal use of the machines we have available.
 Our Materialise Magics software helps in data preparation, ensuring the files and resulting parts are optimized for printing, and then this data is sent to the Materialise Build Processor, which translates it into data that the machine can understand about how the part should be built.

 But a true ecosystem is not complete without feedback between all of the working parts.
 Enter the Materialise Control Platform.
-The Control Platform is the latest extension of our software portfolio and is a hardware solution that is placed directly inside your machine.
-As a print progresses, the Control Platform speaks directly with other components such as the laser scanner or cameras and turns this data into live feedback and guidance on how to improve any problems with the build.
+The Control Platform is a hardware solution that is placed directly inside your machine.
+As a print progresses, the Control Platform speaks directly with other components, such as the laser scanner or cameras, and turns this data into live feedback and guidance on how to improve any problems with the build.

 Smart decisions by design